 Definitions of the stages of editing may be unhelpfully vague, but the impact those stages can have on a piece of writing is real.
 Maybe it’s because I was trained as a musician, but I love it when words sing.
 Helping that happen is such a great feeling!
 And everybody wins.
 My life thrives, the author’s intentions are fulfilled, and the reading public gets something new to enjoy.

 — A M Carley writes fiction and nonfiction, and is a founding member of BACCA.
 Her company, Chenille Books, provides creative coaching and full-service editing to authors.
-Decks of 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, at the Chenille Books website, and on Amazon.
-Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase at Central Virginia booksellers and on Amazon.
+Decks of her 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, and on Amazon.
+Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase from Central Virginia booksellers, at Bookshop.org, and on Amazon.
 A new handbook, The Becoming Unstuck Journal, is forthcoming. #becomingunstuck